GarrettS/Singular-Health/README.md

 ## Problems:
 * Patients don't have ready access to their health records but they need it.

-* Health records management is difficult and expensive for providers.

-* Referrals are inconvenient for providers and patients.

 * Medical records are transmitted insecurely.
 Providers and patients usually prefer the patient to send information via email, in violation of HIPAA.

 * Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records is inconvenient and lossy.

+* Referrals are inconvenient for providers and patients.

-* Medical practice management and healthcare administration is expensive.
+* Medical practice management and healthcare administration is difficult, expensive, and lousy[1].
 This increases cost and reduces profit.

+* Health records management is difficult and expensive for providers.

 * Changes in insurance coverage, provider networks, or providers make all of the above harder, unnecessarily.